 The Terror: Infamy is not only a beautiful horror series but an amazing emotional experience.
 While the bulk of this review has focused on the history shown in this season finale, the reality is that Chester’s fight with the yūrei Yuko is just as important and weighted emotionally.
 The season uses Chester’s struggle to investigate ideas of identity, family, and belonging.
 Additionally, Yuko’s story, the lies her sister told her to have her sent the United States in her place, the way the community mistreated her upon having Chester, we empathize with her.

-Overall, The Terror: Infamy is some of the best television to come out of AMC, it also improves on the first season, which is a hard a feat, and still manages to feel apart of the anthology series as a whole.
-History, family, and emotion all drive the horror of The Terror: Infamy and makes it a must-watch.
+Overall, The Terror: Infamy is some of the best television to come out of AMC, it also improves on the first season, which is a hard feat, and still manages to feel a part of the anthology series as a whole.
+History, family, and emotion all drive the horror of The Terror: Infamy and make it a must-watch.

 Photo Credit: Ed Araquel/AMC